Senior Content Marketing Manager

 The proposed development, designed by Mithun/Solomon, calls for 130 units of affordable apartment rentals for families.
 Forty-two percent of units will be two bedrooms or larger, with 30 percent of apartments set aside for formerly homeless families.

-Three key goals for 2070 Bryant are:
+Three key goals for 681 Florida Street are:

 - Fostering a safe home for families and an inclusive environment that encourages community, while providing connections to the street, neighborhood and city beyond.